fakemonk1/AI-Search-Algorithms-Implementations/README.md

     return None, None
 ```
-R2D2 now explored 50 nodes and hence it now takes 50 minutes to get out of the cave, which is 8 mintues faster than the UCS.
+R2D2 now explored 50 nodes and hence it now takes 50 minutes to get out of the cave, which is 8 minutes faster than the UCS.

 R2D2 now got a tip from a trusted droid friend that Darth Vadar has once again updated the timer and that a traditional A* search will not be good enough.
 R2D2, being the expert he is, is not deterred.
 He notices there is a bottleneck in the maze.
 More specifically, the edge from 27-35 is the only way to crossover from the left half of the maze to the right half.
 Realizing this, R2D2 decides to split the search into two parts.
 First, he searches from the start to the bottleneck (node 27).
 Then, he searches from the bottleneck (node 35) to the goal.
 How much time will he take to get out of the cave now?

-If R2D2 run the bottleneck Astar from 0 to 27 and then 35 to 61, he just need to explore 38 nodes and can get out the cave quicker as compared to the other search methods.
+If R2D2 run the bottleneck Astar from 0 to 27 and then 35 to 61, he just needs to explore 38 nodes and can get out the cave quicker as compared to the other search methods.